Bank of Baroda Receives RBI Approval for Primary Dealer Subsidiary with ₹2000 Crore Capital

 *this image is generated using AI for illustrative purposes only.

-Bank of Baroda has received regulatory approval from the Reserve Bank of India to establish a fully-owned subsidiary for conducting standalone primary dealer business.
-This development marks a significant step in the bank's strategy to expand its treasury and government securities operations.
+Bank of Baroda has received regulatory approval from the Reserve Bank of India to establish a wholly-owned subsidiary for conducting standalone primary dealer business.
+The bank has formally disclosed this development under Regulation 30 of the SEBI (LODR) Regulations, 2015, marking a significant step in its strategy to expand treasury and government securities operations.

 The RBI has granted permission for the establishment of this specialized subsidiary, which will operate as an independent primary dealer entity.
-The approval comes with specific regulatory framework requirements that the bank must adhere to for successful implementation.
+The approval comes with specific regulatory framework requirements and conditions that the bank must adhere to for successful implementation.
+The bank has made this disclosure in continuation to its earlier intimation dated January 9, 2026.

 | Parameter: | Details |